-Can computer vision and natural language processing be put to translate sign boards on the fly making travel more accessible?
+Can computer vision and natural language processing be put to transcribe sign boards on the fly making travel more accessible for all Indian languages?

 The goal of this project is to develop an App which translates the text written on a signboard to another language as desired by the user.
 The user will just point at the signboard using the camera of his/her phone and the App should then translate the text written on the signboard.
 We will first design a system which works for names (such as road names, city names, organisation names shop names etc.) which typically contain 1-2 words and are rarely longer than 4-5 words.
 We will cater to five languages in the first phase (i.e., the app can read and translate text from and to one of these five languages).
 In the next phase we will increase the number of languages to 15.
 Finally, in the last phase of the project, we will support translation of longer texts written on signboards, such as “Please do not throw garbage here”.